198808xc/OrganSegC2F/README.md

     This function calls both fine-scaled testing and fusion codes, so both GPU and CPU are used.
         In our future release, we will implement post-processing in C for acceleration.

-NOTE: currently we set the maximal rounds of iteration to be 10 in order to observe the convergence.
+**NOTE**: currently we set the maximal rounds of iteration to be 10 in order to observe the convergence.
     Most often, it reaches an inter-DSC of >95% after 2-3 iterations.
     If you hope to save time, you can slight modify the codes in coarse2fine_testing.py.
     Each iteration takes ~20 seconds on a Titan-X Maxwell GPU, or ~15s on a Titan-X Pascal GPU.